filipajdacic/yii2-cpanel-email-creator/README.md

 cPanel Email Account Creator Extension
 ======================================
-With this extension you will be able to easly programatically create cPanel email account from your yii2 application.
+With this extension you will be able to easly programatically create,update,delete cPanel email accounts from your yii2 application.

 Installation
 ------------